jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-pig-dan-on-tbc.md

 **RR: Ha ha don't blame you!
 Now, in the past, the two of you have compared DJing to a "sexual experience".
 Can you elaborate on this for us??**

-Igor: Easily - a DJ set should have some foreplay.
+Dan: Easily - a DJ set should have some foreplay.
 If you just bang it out there’s nowhere to go, it’s just a bang and over.
 We feel a whole event should be a crescendo where warm up DJs should slowly excite the crowd and so on.
 It’s a build-up, so people have the energy to orgasm at the correct moments.
 <br><br>

 **RR: Steamy!
 Ha.
-Finally, if we asked you to describe each other in 3 words, what would you say?**
+Finally, if we asked you to describe each other in 3 words, what would you both say?**

 Dan: I would say chaotic, impulsive, unique.

-Igor: Sensitive, raving, professor.
+Igor: Sensitive, raving, professor!

-**RR: Nice one.
-Thanks for the chat guys. **
+**RR: Haha!
+Nice one.
+Thanks for the chat guys.**
 <br><br>

-_Catch Dan performing for Pig&Dan at the Burdekin in Sydney on Saturday - details [here](https://bit.ly/2KTkXfC)_ and the rest of their Australian tour (dates below)_.
-'Give' is available now on [Beatport](https://www.beatport.com/release/give-ep/2315538)_.
+_Catch Dan performing for Pig&Dan at the Burdekin in Sydney on Saturday - details [here](https://bit.ly/2KTkXfC) and around Australia (dates below).
+'Give' is available on [Beatport](https://www.beatport.com/release/give-ep/2315538) now._

 <iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2Fpiganddan%2Fvideos%2F10156476400049110%2F&show_text=0&width=476" width="476" height="476" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe>